andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 Next, get the index definitions as `CREATE INDEX` statements from the original table.
 You'll add all of them, including indexes for primary keys, and any user-created indexes.

-This can also be an opportunity to abandon unused indexes from the old table, but not bringing them forward.
+This is an opportunity to abandon unused indexes from the original table by not bringing them forward.

 ```sql
 SELECT indexdef